top of page

 translated with Peter Dale Scott

 Marius Katiliškis's 1957 masterpiece of rural Lithuanian life, Fall Comes from the Forest, translated by Birutė Vaičjurgis Šležas, is now available online and by special order in any bookstore.
-Ask your local library to acquire a copy.
 See an excerpt here.

 Bees on the Snow